isabella232/dynamic-media-classic.en-1/help/quick-start-image-sizing.md

 Like a macro, an Image Preset is a collection of predefined size and formatting commands saved under a name.
 An Image Preset governs the size and formatting with which images are delivered from Scene7 Image Servers.
 You can set up Image Presets on your own if you have company administrator status.
 Scene7 also comes with default Image Presets, and you can use them to dynamically deliver images.

 To create an Image Preset (if you are an administrator), choose Setup &gt; Application Setup.
 On the Setup screen, display the Application Setup options and choose Image Presets.
-Then select the Add or Edit button to create an Image Preset.
+Then click **Add** or **Edit** to create an Image Preset.

 The Image Preset you create is added to the Image Preset menu on the Preview screen.
 You can use your new Image Preset to display images dynamically on your web sites and applications.
 See [Setting up Image Presets](setting-image-presets.md#setting_up_image_presets).